goldenson/maximeorefice/_posts/2020-03-19-work-at-gitlab.markdown

 ## Team

-I'm part of the [Verify:Testing](https://about.gitlab.com/handbook/engineering/development/ci-cd/verify/testing/) team.
+I'm part of the [Verify:Pipeline Insights](https://about.gitlab.com/handbook/engineering/development/ops/verify/pipeline-insights/) team.

 Our goal is to make test easier for everybody.
 This means we create tools to help companies to develop better and safer software: